jfahrer/dockerizing_rails/_assignments/assignment_08.md

 * Add a `presence` validation to `app/models/activity.rb` for the `data` field.

 You should see the changes being reflected in the already running containers without the need to rebuild or restart anything.

+# What changed
+You can find our changes in the [`integrating_postgres`](https://github.com/jfahrer/dockerizing_rails/tree/iterating) branch.
+[Compare it](https://github.com/jfahrer/dockerizing_rails/compare/glueing_things_together...iterating) to the previous branch to see what changed.

 [Back to the overview](../README.md#assignments)